Of B2B companies that use landing pages, 62% have six or fewer total landing pages.

-For the call to action headline, he advises that you find your most popular blog post that would be relevant to a beginner on your website, potentially using a mobile device.
-Then, use it as bait for your CTA button.
+For the call to action headline, he advises that you find your most popular blog post that would be relevant to a beginner on your website.
+He then uses that as bait for the CTA button.

 Additionally, you can insert a road map as an alternative to a navigation bar (offering relevant content pieces as lead magnets) to let the visitor choose his current stage in your funnel.

 3. Do this before asking them to opt in for the second time – You’ve got the visitor interested and cannot mess up your potential lead now by cluttering your landing page with navigation bars and other CTA buttons.

 You just need to keep the momentum going.
 And, the best way to do it is by presenting your best post.
 You can pull the data from Google Analytics by navigating to Behavior > Site Content > All Pages.